 My parents were scared of me once again, I went into a 90 inpatient horticultural wilderness program in Hawaii to try to combat my addiction in a different way.
 Once again, the story went the same way.
 I came in very uncomfortable, but very quickly began to excel and become a leader.
 I was able to open up and relate to my peers.
 I even led a tour with a group of educational consultants around the premises, explaining my experience there.
 I was so well-spoken and educated on the program that the director offered me a job.

 It was not until I got to New Life House that I was able to really learn how to stay sober rather than just how to get sober.
 I learned coping skills for my entire life surrounding how to handle different situations and change my outlook on life and was able to apply them practically.
-I spent time playing into old behaviors and learned about how it was wrong and how it made me feel in a safer environment where i didn’t have to turn to drugs and alcohol.
+I spent time playing into old behaviors and learned about how it was wrong and how it made me feel in a safer environment where I didn’t have to turn to drugs and alcohol.
 At New Life, I learned how to build relationships and be emotionally present with the people around me.
 I learned how to combat my thoughts and urges surrounding my addiction.
+I learned that a short-term treatment is no long-term solution.

 Today my life is incredible.
 I have got my family in my life and I have a relationship with them far better than I could have ever imagined.
 I have a job, a car and a group of friends that know everything about me and still help hold me accountable.
 Internally, I am happy.
 I like the person I am and I feel okay in my skin.
 I am not afraid to build relationships or open up to people.
 I have learned acceptance of life on life’s terms and I am excited for my future.
 Everything that I have in my life today is as a result of the time and care put in by the management team at New Life, and my experience with my peers.